Traverse-Research/NeuBTF/README.md

 We provide a series of notebooks in the folder `/nbs`:
 + [ubo2014 dataset exploration](/nbs/ubo2014_dataset.ipynb) which also provides a script to download the dataset
-+ [ubo2014 training](/nbs/ubo2014_train.ipynb) shows how the one can train a material and render it in Mitsuba 2
++ [ubo2014 training](/nbs/ubo2014_train.ipynb) shows how one can train a material and render it in Mitsuba 2

 The provided code expects the dataset to be stored in `/dataset`, if downloaded with the code provided in the [dataset notebook](/nbs/ubo2014_dataset.ipynb) will be automatically collected there